MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/ona-metric-calculations.md

 **Density Ratio** compares the density values of a group to the expected density of a group's size within the context of the tenant.
 The density ratios for two groups who are collaborating with each other are compared to the median density of cross-group densities.

 This measure helps identify groups who are cohesive and groups that might lack the connectivity to be cohesive.
 A density ratio that’s greater than 1 represents a group who is denser than expected or is higher than average.
-Currently this measure is only available in the downloaded files of density analysis.
+Density ratio is used in Group Insights for the within group cohesion and cross-group collaboration patterns.

 ## E-I Index